Guildest/guide/README.md

 # Guide
-A guide for creating a Guilded bot with out Guildest Library
+A guide for creating a Guilded bot with our Guildest Library